qmk/qmk_firmware/keyboards/handwired/hillside/52/keymaps/default/readme.md

   in response to ideas of how it might serve you better.

 Some changes you might consider making:

 - If you are on a mac, switch the editing keys from ctrl-x to cmd-x.
 - Put some of your most-used key combinations on the unused keys on the symbol layer.
-- Change the shift keys to one-shot, where pressing and releasing them shifts the next key pressed.
+- Remove the pinkie shift keys and just use the one shot thumb shift key.
-  That is much easier on your hands than holding them down.
-  Yet they can still be held as usual if desired.
 - Instead of holding down the thumb key to keep the symbol layer active, you could use a one-shot layer key.
   One-shot modifiers are likely less stress on your hands and may even be faster.